brabenetz/spring-stomp-server/README.md

 The benefit to use Spring Stomp Server as mock websocket endpoint is:

-  * It is more realistic if your real enpoint is a spring-boot application
   * Easy to use, even without java knowledge
+  * Interoperability: works on linux, mac-os and windows the same way (only java 8 or higher is needed)
+  * It is the most realistic way if your real enpoint is a spring-boot application

 **"Spring Stomp Server" should never be used on a Production System!
 It is only designed to be used as simple Mock-Server for automatic tests.**